What is a Virtue?

 And what if we could offer that to others as well?

-Dan Pink wrote about the surprising truths about motivation from a need for direction in life, to be engrossed in new ways of thinking and creation, and meaningful work.
-The carrots-and-sticks motivational paradigm didn’t line up with his research.
-The extrinsic value and punishment models don’t work in our society today.
-That we desire a sense of self-direction through autonomy.
-That we are motivated by mastery, the pursuit of bettering oneself and skills.
-And we all have a deep desire to work and live with purpose.
+Dan Pink wrote about the surprising truths related to motivation in our lives.
+While the carrot-and-stick motivational paradigm did not appear to stand up to his research he did realize that motivation was interrelated to our need for direction in life, our need to be engrossed in new ways of thinking and creating, and our need for meaningful and fulfilling work.
+While punishment models and extrinsic value paradigms also appeared to lack validity, he found that we desire a sense of self-direction and autonomy, that we are motivated by mastery and that each of us have a deep desire to work and live with purpose.

 “It turns out there are three factors that the science shows lead to better performance, not to mention personal satisfaction: autonomy, mastery, and purpose.” – Dan Pink